Fatigue: Differentiating features

 Some people may have multiple causes of fatigue.

 Causes

 Fatigue is complex and can be driven and maintained by a potentially wide range of biopsychosocial factors.
 Tiredness is a common medically unexplained symptom.
 In up to a third of fatigue primary care cases, no medical or psychiatric diagnosis is found.

 Adverse life events

 Adverse life events have been associated with fatigue.

 Drug use

 A 2021 study in a Korean city found that alcohol consumption was the variable with the most correlation with overall fatigue.
 A 2020 Norway study found that 69% of substance use disorder patients had severe fatigue symptoms, and particularly those with extensive use of benzodiazepines.
 Causality, as opposed to correlation, were not proven in these studies.

+Digital screen use

+The protracted use of digital screens—such as those associated with computers, laptops and smartphones—can cause eye fatigue, and induce a general state of mental and physical exhaustion.
+Specific symptoms may include sore eyes, blurred vision, headaches and associated orthopedic issues such as a sore neck and back.
+These symptoms collectively are known as computer vision syndrome (CVS) or in colloquial parlance as screen fatigue.

 Sleep disturbance

 Fatigue can often be traced to poor sleep habits.
 Sleep deprivation and disruption is associated with subsequent fatigue.
 Sleep disturbances due to disease may impact fatigue.
 Caffeine and alcohol can disrupt sleep, causing fatigue.